 Impacts On Your Products Delivery Dates

-In addition to the physical transportation, get to understand the impact of your timeline.
-How long does the outside process add?
+In addition to physical transportation, you get to understand the impact of your timeline.
+How long does the outside process take?
 How far are components being transferred between locations?

-It isn’t uncommon for factories to have locations that are separated by 2-3 hour drives from one another.
-If you have to move product, that could add 5-10 hours of processing time, ultimately adding days onto your production schedule.
+It isn’t uncommon for factories to have locations that are separated by 2–3-hour drives from one another.
+If you must move product, that could add 5-10 hours of processing time, ultimately adding days onto your production schedule.

 In the U.S. we have different challenges.
-With over 2000 printed circuit board manufactures shutting down over the last 15 years; resources have become thinly spread out across the country.
+With over 2000 printed circuit board manufacturers shutting down over the last 15 years, resources have become thinly spread across the country.
 If there is process that needs to be outsourced, it is difficult to find a subcontractor that is local and provides the services needed.
-This leads to having to find outside resources that could be located across the country which forces manufactures to choose one of two options: add lead time to their process, or add cost to their products.
+This leads to having to find outside resources that could be located across the country which forces manufacturers to choose one of two options: add lead time to their process or add cost to their products.

 With the pricing wars that we all fight in the PCB market; no one can afford to add cost.